 Cobb & Co Nine Mile

 Time flew by and before we knew it was time for us to head home.
-We had a lovely time, even though we had a lot of work to do while we where there.
+We had a lovely time, even though we had a lot of work to do while we were there.
 Sean and Katherine were unbelievable hosts and treated us like royalty.
-We can’t wait to return with the family in September for the camp oven cook up!
+We can’t wait to return one day with the family, so they can enjoy it too!

 Photos and story by Nick and Mick.